Weathering the COVID-19 market rout

 There are still very high levels of uncertainty in the forecast investment horizon.
 As such, we will continue to exercise caution.
 The investment strategy is focused on quality companies while maintaining a high degree of diversification and liquid investments.
 We have added to some quality companies that we already own on price weakness.
 We have also added some new quality names to the portfolios, but only at the margin.

-I urge you to stay invested; your investments are in safe hands.
+Stay invested; your investments are in safe hands.
 Opportunities now opening for long-term investors in the Foord unit trust funds will not be squandered.